nebulastream/nebulastream/nes-core/include/Configurations/ConfigOptions/ConfigOptions.md

    - Enumerations -> Specific values of en Enum entry (e.g., Optimizer::QueryMergerRule)
    - Nested Options -> Allows nesting of configurations into each other
    - SequenceOptions -> A list of options only applicable to yaml configuration
-   - Custom Objects -> Uses a custom class as an option (e.g., PhysicalSource) and uses an Factory to construct the custom object (e.g., PhysicalSourceFactory).
+   - Custom Objects -> Uses a custom class as an option (e.g., `PhysicalSource`) and uses an Factory to construct the custom object (e.g., `PhysicalSourceFactory`).

 ### Design:

+We declare four Option types, which inherit from `BaseOption`:
+1. `ScalarOptions<T>` -> implemented as `IntOption`, `BoolOption`, `StringOption`.
+2. `EnumOption<T>` -> where `T` is of type enum.
+Accepts only instances of the enum as values.
+3. `SequenceOption<T>` -> where `T` is a option type.
+Stores a sequence of option values.
+4. `WrapOption<T, Factory>` -> where `T` can be arbitrary type and Factory provides a factory to create a object of type T from a YAML node or command line argument.

+**Configurations:**
+A configuration inherits from the `BaseConfiguration` type and declares a set of option, which are subtypes of the BaseOption type.
+The `BaseConfiguration` class provides a generic implementation to load configuration values from YAML files and command line parameters.